ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 ## Learnings & take-aways

-1. Do not use WASM for small functions!
-Copying the values between the JS runtime and the WASM runtime will eat away any performance improvements you might achieve from the speed increase of the WASM code.
+1. Do not use WebAssembly for small functions!
+Copying the values between the JS runtime and the WebAssembly runtime will eat away any performance improvements you might achieve from the speed increase of the WebAssembly code.
 2. Benchmark early, benchmark often!
 You can't know if you're getting better or worse without benchmarks.
 3. Test everything!
 Grabbing test cases from "inspiration" libraries is a great way to build a test suite fast without having to think _too_ hard about edge cases right away.